watari3/GitBucket-Wiki/FAQ.md

 There are 2 online installations that demo gitbucket capabilities:

 - _Official demo site_: https://gitbucket.herokuapp.com/
 This online demo site contains only the official gitbucket plugins.
+Login with `root` / `root`.
 - _Community demo site_: https://gitbucket-community.herokuapp.com/
 This demo site contains mostly all known plugins ; ie the official ones + the ones delivered by the gitbucket community.
+Same login.

 ## What's default root username and password?